 Call back to follow up if you haven’t heard back after two weeks.

-Even after going through these steps, you might not receive additional aid.
+Even after going through these steps to negotiate your financial aid package, you might not receive additional aid.
 But you’ll have a better shot as long as you prepare, know exactly what you’re asking for, and follow all the right steps.